My blog posts likely contain affiliate links, including for the Amazon Associates program.

 If you arrive into Phoenix in the mid-morning, you can pick up your rental car and head north to Sedona by mid-afternoon at the latest.
 As part of our journey, friends and I took a detour for lunch in the ghost town of Jerome – but this adds about 90 minutes to the drive time between Phoenix and Sedona.

 Once you arrive in Sedona, it’s time to get checked in, get oriented, and get dinner.
 I recommend Oak Creek Brewery in West Sedona.
 They’re a divey spot for craft beer and tacos and have a great outdoor seating area.

 Before turning in after a day of travel, it’s time to do a little bit of stargazing.
 Drive up to Airport Mesa or to Two Trees Observing Area outside town.
 Both of these will give you wide open night sky views to enjoy the stars.
-(You could also visit a different Sedona stargazing spot or go stargazing at your hotel/Airbnb, depending on where you’re staying.)
+(You could also visit a different Sedona stargazing spot or go stargazing at your hotel/vacation rental, depending on where you’re staying.)